TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 <!--You can leave these HTML comments in your merged EIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new EIPs.
 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->
-Agents are services involved in executing a transactions.
+Agents are services involved in executing transactions.
 They can be commercial services such as exchanges and custodial wallet services.
 They could also be wallets, blockchain addresses, DeFi Protocols, bridges, and other services directly involved in a transaction.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This is specifies how agents can represent themselves in a [Transaction Authorization Protocol Flow][TAIP-4], update details about themselves and interact implemented using a small set of [TAIP-2 Messages][TAIP-2] between each others.
+This specification defines how agents can represent themselves in a [Transaction Authorization Protocol Flow][TAIP-4], update details about themselves, and interact implemented using a small set of TAIP-2 Messages][TAIP-2] between each other.

 Agents can be centralized services, software applications running on end-user devices, or decentralized protocols such as DEXes and Bridges.

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
-Traditional payment authorization protocols such as [ISO-20022] or [ISO-8583] only support centralized financial institutions as agents and do not work well with self-hosted or decentralized participants.
+Traditional payment authorization protocols such as [ISO-20022] or [ISO-8583] only support centralized financial institutions as agents and must work better with self-hosted or decentralized participants.

-For virtual asset transactions to become a core part of the worlds financial infrastructure, it is vital that all three kinds of agents can participate equally in the authorization flow of a transaction.
+For virtual asset transactions to truly become a core part of the world's financial infrastructure, all three types of agents can participate equally in the authorization flow of a transaction.

 ## Specification

 ### Representing Agents

 Agents are identified using [Decentralized Identifiers (DIDs)][DID].
-This provides a very useful identifier that can identify both centralized services, as well as blockchain specific services such as wallets and DeFi protocols.
-Agents are represented in TAP in very simple JSON-LD node syntax:
+These identifiers have specific properties of being created by the Agent and support both authenticated and end-to-end encryption.
+DIDs can equally identify centralized and blockchain-native services such as wallets and DeFi protocols.
+Agents are represented in TAP in straightforward JSON-LD node syntax:

 ```json
 {